nystudio107/craft-seomatic/docs/docs/configuring.md

 * **Separator Character** - The separator character to use for the `<title>` tag
 * **Max SEO Title Length** - The max number of characters in the `<title>` tag; anything beyond this will be truncated on word boundaries
 * **Max SEO Description Length** - The max number of characters in the `meta description` tag
+* **Truncate Title Tags** - Should Title tags be truncated at the max length, on word boundaries?
+* **Truncate Description Tags** - Should Description tags be truncated at the max length, on word boundaries?

 ### Tags Plugin Settings